e271828e/Flight.jl/docs/notes/design/inbound_periphery_walkthrough.md

 *A companion explainer, not normative text.
-The ground truth is `framework_spec.md` §12.3 (staging, claims, drain), §12.5 (GUI write path), §12.11 (harness register) and decision rows 44, 93, 96.
-Written 2026-07-31, after the round-3 write-surface settlement; if this document and the spec ever disagree, the spec wins.*
+The ground truth is `framework_spec.md` §12.3 (staging, claims, drain), §12.5 (GUI write path), §12.11 (harness register) and decision rows 44, 93, 96, 106, 107.
+Written 2026-07-31 after the round-3 write-surface settlement; rewritten 2026-08-01
+for the roster freeze (rows 106–107).
+If this document and the spec ever disagree, the spec wins.*

 Everything in §12.3 answers one question: **how do things outside the loop feed values into a simulation that owns its data exclusively?** FlightCore's answer was a lock around the live model.
-This design's answer is a small pipeline of immutable handoffs.
+This design's answer is a small pipeline of immutable handoffs, configured entirely while the simulation is stopped and frozen for the duration of each run.
 Each concept below names one station of that pipeline; they are introduced in dependency order, each with a code shape, then one frame runs end to end, and the write-surface rule closes the story.

 ## 1. Slots and faces: *what* can be written